peterjewicz/peterjewicz.com/content/blog/using-clojure-spec-to-validate-api-routes.md

 Here we’ve created a handle-api-error function that gets called on error and finds the problem field in the request.
 The example above only takes the first error, but it would be pretty easy to make this work for multiple errors in a single request.
 It’s a very basic example, but shows how you can use some of the other functions in spec to provide more specific error messaging.

 With all that we’ve reached the end, at this point you have a basic api that validates against some fields, throws an error if it fails, and then does some light formatting to provide an error message.
 There’s a lot more to spec, and I highly encourage you to learn more about it.
 There’s a lot of other great stuff in Clojure.spec, this was only meant as a brief overview for one, what I feel is, a fairly common use case.
-If you’re looking for more info, I’d check out the rationale and overview which goes into what exactly spec is and the ideas behind it, as well as the getting started guide.
+If you’re looking for more info, I’d check out the <a href="https://clojure.org/about/spec" target="_blank">rationale and overview</a> which goes into what exactly spec is and the ideas behind it, as well as the <a href="https://clojure.org/guides/spec" target="_blank">getting started guide</a>.

-Above code lives in github: https://github.com/peterjewicz/peterjewicz.com/blob/master/samples/clojue_spec_api.clj
+Above code lives in github: <a href="https://github.com/peterjewicz/peterjewicz.com/blob/master/samples/clojue_spec_api.clj" target="_blank">https://github.com/peterjewicz/peterjewicz.com/blob/master/samples/clojue_spec_api.clj</a>